Montwood High School: Sports

 RHP Joe Galindo assigned to AZL Padres.

 Robotics

 Montwood High School's Robotics Team is consistently one of the highest ranked within the State of Texas.
 In previous years, the Robotics Team has advanced to the State and World competitions for the FIRST Tech Challenge.
-The Robotics Team was expected to compete in the World's competition in 2020, but was unable due to the Coronavirus Pandemic.
+The Robotics Team was expected to compete in the World's competition in 2020, but was unable due to the COVID-19 pandemic.
 2021 and 2022 saw the Montwood High School Robotics Team place 2nd in the State of Texas.
 As of 2023, Montwood is again expected to compete once again at the State FIRST Robotics Competition, as well as the World's Competition in Houston, Texas.